Find out more about the projects we’re supporting through the Bradford 2025 and GiveBradford Creative Communities Fund.

 Marie, Sue and Ian Too

-This project will teach filmmaking skills to older people in a face-to-face social space where they can ask questions and collaborate with others, supporting them to overcome any technical phobia they might have.
-For carers, this project offers a social opportunity to spend time with others.
+This project taught filmmaking skills to older people in a bi-weekly, face-to-face workshop series, where attendees asked questions and collaborated with others, supporting them to overcome any technical phobia they might have.
+For carers, this project offered a social opportunity to spend time with others.
+It culminated in a film festival at Pictureville Cinema in November.

 Meridian Centre

-Meridian Centre will deliver intergenerational activity sessions, including cooking, passing on cultural and culinary legacies to the younger generation; arts and crafts activities, such as tile painting, pottery and mosaic making; and physical excercise outside in a local park or woodland, encouraging enjoyment of the outdoors and meeting new people.
+Meridian Centre delivered intergenerational activity sessions, including cooking, passing on cultural and culinary legacies to the younger generation; arts and crafts activities, such as tile painting, pottery, and mosaic making; and physical exercise outside in a local park or woodland, encouraging enjoyment of the outdoors and meeting new people.

 Muslim Women’s Council

-Muslim Women’s Council will use this support to establish a local choir.
-It will serve as a welcoming and inclusive space for Muslim women and girls from all backgrounds to celebrate their unique blend of Muslim, British and South Asian heritage through music, fostering unity and cross-community interaction.
+Muslim Women’s Council used this support to establish a local choir.
+It served as a welcoming and inclusive space for Muslim women and girls from all backgrounds to celebrate their unique blend of Muslim, British, and South Asian heritage through music, fostering unity and cross-community interaction.

 Ravenscliffe Community Association